Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial SitesWar, US Civil.

 Location.
 41° 30.031′ N, 82° 43.752′ W. Marker is on Johnson's Island, Ohio, in Ottawa County.
-Marker is on Confederate Drive, on the left when traveling south.
+It is on Confederate Drive, on the left when traveling south.
 Marker is located in the Confederate Cemetery on Johnson Island.
 Touch for map.
 Marker is in this post office area: Lakeside Marblehead OH 43440, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance
+At least 8 other markers are within

 The Johnson’s Island Committee Marker image.
 Click for full size.

-Photographed By Bill Coughlin, August 5, 2015
+Photographed by Bill Coughlin, August 5, 2015

 3. The Johnson’s Island Committee Marker